-This is often why their discard is done in hideous ways, most often they move straight on and flaunt the new partner any way they can, giving you no closure.
-Any relationship breakup is painful, people who are not narcissistic can act out in hurtful ways, narcissistic people take it go a whole new level especially with their smear campaigns as they try to rewrite history and escape accountability for the very things in which they do to others, with narcissists there is often a pattern of behaviour from, love bombing, idealisation, devalue, discard, smear and most hoover.
-There often is vindictiveness throughout the relationship with a narcissist, and this most often although not always continues after the relationship has ended.
-Some will cut you off completely, and some will continue to contact you and give you the belief you could get back together, some play hideous games.
-They most often want to humiliation and destroy you after the discard, with more lies and smear campaigns as they protect themselves to release the shame and play the victim or the hero to others yet never the villain.
+This is often why their discard is done in hideous ways.
+Most often, they move straight on and flaunt the new partner any way they can, giving you no closure.
+Any relationship breakup is painful.
+People who are not narcissistic can act out in hurtful ways.
+Narcissistic people take it to a whole new level, especially with their smear campaigns as they try to rewrite history and escape accountability for the very things in which they do to others.
+With narcissists, there is often a pattern of behaviour from love bombing, idealisation, devalue, discard, smear and most hoover.
+There often is vindictiveness throughout the relationship with a narcissist, and this most often, although not always, continues after the relationship has ended.
+Some will cut you off completely, and some will continue to contact you and give you the belief you could get back together.
+Some play hideous games.
+They most often want to humiliate and destroy you after the discard, with more lies and smear campaigns as they protect themselves to release the shame and play the victim or the hero to others yet never the villain.

 Narcissist’s discard for many reasons.
 The main one is they’ve usually found an easier source of supply.

 1. You became aware that something wasn’t right with their treatment of you or others, so they feared exposure.

 2. You called them out on their behaviour and started creating your boundaries, and stopped pleasing them, so they felt a loss of control.